HorizenOfficial/vela-starterkit/dockerfiles/README.md

 This folder contains an example docker compose to be used for debug/demo.<br>
-It starts a dev chain using [Foundry Anvil](https://getfoundry.sh/anvil/overview), automatically deploys the smart contracts, and runs all the components of Horizen CCE locally.
+It starts a dev chain using [Foundry Anvil](https://getfoundry.sh/anvil/overview), automatically deploys the smart contracts, and runs all the components of Vela CCE locally.

 #### Limitations of this dev enviroment: